rozek/banglejs-2-activities/README.md

 * "Image" components may be bordered and that border may be drawn in a given color or remain "transparent".
 Since the layout of a component with a "transparent" border is the same as with an opaque one, borders may be used as selection indicators
 * "Image" components may be "highlighted" (e.g., to indicate a selection)
 * drawing is restricted to the computed layout cell (less any padding and bordering)

+The following screenshot illustrates many of these features:

 <img align="left" src="Layouting/ImageDemo.png">